 - Improved texture, making the scar feel smoother

-- Decreased sensitivity or discomfort in the area
+- Decreased sensitivity, tenderness, or discomfort in the area

-Aim for consistent sessions, typically 5-10 minutes, at least twice daily.
+Aim for consistent sessions, typically 5 to 10 minutes, at least once or twice daily if tolerated.

-If you notice positive changes, maintain your routine; if progress stalls, consider increasing the frequency or duration.
+If you notice positive changes, maintain your routine.
+If progress stalls, you may adjust the technique, product, or frequency with guidance from a healthcare professional.

 Always consult a healthcare professional if you have concerns about your scar’s healing process.